 Why I Love Vienna

-By Anthony Haywood, Author
+By Anthony Haywood, Writer

 Buzzing restaurants, coffee houses like living rooms, Beisln, innovative museums, absurdly pompous architecture and the sheer quality of life.
 These are just some of the reasons why I love Vienna.
 But what I especially love is exploring the capital by foot.
 Some evenings I like to walk through the courtyards of the historic centre, other nights I'll explore the idiosyncratic Vorstadt districts – places like Margareten, Neubau, Josefstadt and Leopoldstadt where the rawness of ordinary life washes to the surface.
 Vienna is a large, variegated city, but it's still one you can easily walk through to discover new sides.